axelhodler/fundsoverview/README.md

 # Financegrabber

-will later on grab a few stocks, listed in a config file, from the corresponding site and present it in a dashboard like form to avoid checking these stocks one by one.

-the stocks are not listed in the yahoo finance api

-will use jsoup and vaadin and probably deployed on heroku
+Work in progress

+Displays funds and their previous performance (not that it will matter concerning the performance in the future) to avoid checking them one by one.
+The stocks are accessed not via an API but by web-scraping, which makes the app itself very brittle.
+Sadly some funds are not listed in the yahoo finance api and therefore one has to make due with scraping for now.

+## Libraries
+The app uses Vaadin7 in a MVP pattern, mongoDB, Mockito, Powermock, Jsoup, mBassador EventBus, Guice DI

 ## Run